As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links item is not displayed when you log into your WP dashboard, you can add this feature via a plugin.
-This tutorial explains how to add, edit, delete and manage links on your sidebar using WordPress plugins.
+If the Links feature is not visible when you log into your WordPress dashboard you will need to install a plugin.
+This tutorial will show you how to add and manage links on your site’s sidebar using plugins.

 Link Manager